 Save time.
-You don’t have to do double work anymore.
-Create a test only once, and iSpring Suite Max will translate it into any language.
+You no longer have to do the same work twice.
+Create a course only once, and iSpring Suite Max will help you translate it into any language quickly.

 Avoid mistakes.
-There’s always a risk of making a mistake when copying a text from a test to a document, and vice versa: you might skip a task, add the same answer two times, etc. iSpring Suite Max will help you avoid such mistakes.
-The tool will change texts in each slide automatically.
+There’s always a risk of making a mistake when copying a text from a course to a document, and vice versa: you might skip a slide, delete a word, or add the same sentence twice. iSpring Suite Max will help you avoid such mistakes.
+The tool will change texts on each slide automatically.

-In short, to translate a test with iSpring Suite Max, you should export texts from the quiz to your computer, translate them, and import them back to iSpring Suite Max.
+In short, to translate a course with iSpring Suite Max, you should export texts from the course to your computer, translate them, and import them back to iSpring Suite Max.
 The software will put your text in the right places automatically.
 It will also maintain the original design and text formatting, so you won’t have to reedit it.

 Step 1: Export a text for translation

-Open a quiz.
+Open your course.
 Then click on the Translation button and choose Export text.

 In the opened window, choose the language your existing text is written in, and click on Export.
 The file will be in the XLIFF format.

 Choose where you want to save the file on your computer, and click on Save.
-The file contains all the texts that were in your quiz.
+The file contains all the texts that were in your course.